 The original Killing Floor deserves a shout here—it’s a great game—but it makes sense to recommend Killing Floor 2 going forward, as it has more players and more coming as new levels and perks are added during Early Access.
 And Killing Floor 2 is a great game, too, even in this unfinished state.
 It’s a wave assault FPS in which you and up to five other players shoot and bash some very unsatisfied test subjects while scrambling around open maps trying to stay alive—simple enough, but very hard on the harder modes, and teamwork is vital.
 It helps that Tripwire’s guns are some of the best—the reload animations, the sound effects, the recoil and bullet spread.

-Read our complete thoughts in our preliminary review, written just after it came out in Early Access.
+Killing Floor 2's community has helped greatly reshape the classes and progression since our preliminary review, written just after it came out in Early Access.

 Keep Talking and Nobody Explodes (multiple players, local)